NeyCalazans/konshu-rv32e-core/README.md

-# Konshu RV32E Core Implementation
+# Konshu RV32E Core Implementation (UFSC-V)

-This repository contains or will contain HDL descriptions, testbenches and scripts used to design, verify and implmenty the **RV32E core** originally developed under the **Konshu Project** at UFSC.
+This repository contains HDL descriptions, testbenches and scripts used to design, verify and implement the **RV32E core** originally developed under the **Konshu Project** at UFSC.

 ---

 ## 🧠 Purpose

-The main objective of this project is design a RISC-V RV32E module and certify its behavior as defined by the **RISC-V RV32E Base ISA**.
+The main objective of this project is to design a RISC-V RV32E module and certify its behavior as defined by the **RISC-V RV32E Base ISA**.

 ---
-In the past, this repository aimed the verificaton of a first version of the Konshu RV32E core, see below some verification actions already taken and its results.
+In the past, the original repository from where the current project was branch'ed aimed at the verificaton of a first version of the Konshu RV32E core, see below some verification actions already taken and their results.

 ## ▶️ Running the `op_decoder` Testbench